Lancaster County District Court

 How a judge reaches this court.
 Judges of the Lancaster County District Court are appointed by the governor to 6-year terms and then face yes-or-no retention elections.
 Selection methods vary by jurisdiction and have changed over time; this page reflects the court’s current method (source: National Center for State Courts).
 Open any judge to see their tenure and whom they succeeded.

 Source: Nebraska Judicial Branch, District Court Judges; selection method from the National Center for State Courts.
-Data last verified 2026-07-02.
+Data as of 2026-07-01 (official state directory).
 Verify against the primary source before relying.
 Not a consumer report (FCRA).